Parents sue Michigan school district over pronouns

 “No one with the school district told them that the school district had begun to treat her as a boy by calling her a masculine name and by male pronouns,” Vincent Wagner, an attorney for the parents, told Nexstar’s WOOD-TV.

-According to the lawsuit, it is the district’s policy to use students’ chosen name and pronouns and to not notify parents if a student is not out to them.
+According to the lawsuit, it is the district’s policy to use students’ chosen names and pronouns and to not notify parents if a student is not out to them.

 In October 2022, the Meads found out the school had been referring to their child with he/him pronouns when a school employee sent over an official report and had inadvertently included a note from a teacher that used he/him pronouns and referred to the student with their preferred name.